 - Keep your items moving in the oil and flip them if they start to brown only on one side

 Sort of the equivalent of a Chinese fondue, but instead of cheese, there’s boiling, savory soup, and instead of bread cubes, there’s a superabundance of boilables.
 Meat, seafood, tofu, noodles, vegetables, dumplings, the list goes on.
 Each person assembles his/her favorite dipping sauce (with soy sauce, chili sauce, bean sauce, sesame paste…really whatever you want) and boils their food of choice in the rolling broth.
 Once cooked (this usually takes anywhere from 30 seconds to a few minutes), there’s a quick dunk in your hot pot sauce before eating.
-Check out this other article, which is all about hot pot.
+Check out our other article on how to eat Chinese hot pot, which is all about hot pot meal preparation.

 We’re not entirely sure if there’s a proper term for this method, but it’s what we do when making pan-fried dumplings or buns.
 Oil is heated over medium to medium-high heat, and the dumplings are placed in the pan.
 Once you get a light brown color on the bottom of the dumplings, you add a splash of water to the pan, cover it, and lower the heat to steam and fully cook the filling.
 Once the water’s evaporated and the filling is cooked, you can turn the heat back up to brown the dumplings further.
 Sounds slightly complicated, but it’s easy as pie.